 4. How do I close or delete my Scraawl account?

 Go to your My Profile page and click on the Delete Scraawl Account button at the bottom of the page.

 5. How can I get started with a PixL account.
-Is there a basic/free option?
+Is there a free option?

-If you would like to try Scraawl PixL, please get in touch through our Contact Us There is no free or basic option but we do offer PixL demos for those interested.
+If you would like to try PixL, please get in touch through our Contact page.
+There is no free option, but we do offer PixL demos for those interested.